FI-Mihej/Cengal/cengal_setup_scripts/setup/setup_pure/README.md

 # Installation

-`pip install cengal` will install prebuilt wheels for both Windows and Linux
+To get started with Cengal, you can easily install it along with all the mandatory dependencies by running `pip install cengal`.
+This command not only installs Cengal and its required dependencies but also takes care of fetching and installing prebuilt wheels tailored for the Cengal library.
+These wheels are compatible with both Windows and Linux systems and work seamlessly with both CPython and PyPy interpreters.

+If you prefer to install Cengal without its dependencies, you can opt for the 'cengal-light' package, which serves as the backend for the 'cengal' package.
+Simply run `pip install cengal-light` to get the lightweight version of Cengal.

 # Documentation